-Geographical Origin, USDA Planting Zones, Sun and Soil Requirements
+Geographical Origin, USDA Planting Zones, Sun and Soil Needs

 Plant it in full sun to partial sun and in a well-drained soil.
-While one of the good points about spirea bushes is that they are not fussy to grow, planting them in a loamy soil enriched with humus will encourage optimal performance.
+While one of the good points about spirea bushes is that they are not fussy about their growing needs, planting them in a loamy soil enriched with compost will promote the best performance.

 Uses in Landscaping